brandonpeebles/fcc-pomodoro-clock/README.md

 Pomodoro clock that allows you to customize the length of your focus and break sessions.
 Built in React JS according to freeCodeCamp specifications.
+[Click here to view a live demo.](https://peeblesbrandon.github.io/fcc-pomodoro-clock/)

 Standard React README below:
 ---